-AboutAs we experience the world, our brains encode statistical regularities among events and their outcomes as probabilistic “beliefs.”
+AboutAs we experience the world, our brains encode statistical regularities between events and their outcomes as probabilistic “beliefs.”
 We rely on these beliefs to organize new information, optimize behavior, and navigate an uncertain world.
 When signals weaken and uncertainty grows, we come to rely on our beliefs with greater and greater weight.

-Our lab seeks to understand how socioecological environments influence belief formation and how these beliefs are then integrated with sensory information to influence behavior, subjective experience, and overall health.
-We use machine learning, neuroimaging (especially fMRI), psychophysiology (SCR, heart rate, pupil dilation, etc), behavioral measures, naturalistic datasets, and large online studies to answer these questions. |
+Our lab seeks to understand how higher-order socioecological environments influence belief formation and how these beliefs are then integrated with sensory information to influence behavior and subjective experience.
+We use machine learning, neuroimaging (especially fMRI), psychophysiology (SCR, heart rate, pupil dilation, etc), behavioral measures, naturalistic datasets, and large online studies to answer these questions.
+Want to support us?
+Donate to our research funds here! |

 AnnouncementsJan 1, 2025